Alexandria City Hall: 19th century

 On May 19, 1871, an extensive fire gutted the building and, given the importance of the building, the townspeople raised enough money to pay for an exact replica of the 1817 building.
 The reconstruction was paid for by the sale of 2,000 shares in the Orange and Alexandria Railroad to the Baltimore and Ohio Railroad for $40,000 and $10,000 insurance from the destroyed building.

-Adolf Cluss, a prominent architect, originally from Germany, who had previously designed the U.S. Department of Agriculture building in 1869 and Washington's Central Market in 1870 was swiftly hired—within a week, according to the Alexandria Gazette—to draw up plans for the building.
+Adolf Cluss, an architect, originally from Germany, who had previously designed the U.S. Department of Agriculture building in 1869 and Washington, D.C.'s Central Market in 1870 was swiftly hired within a week, according to the Alexandria Gazette, to draw up plans for the building.

 Cluss was especially noted for his technical skill and attention to building safety and strength.
 Cluss soon presented a plan for the new City Hall to the council, who authorized it formally on June 28, 1871.
 His design reflected his strong emphasis on safety and the new building would be constructed from brick with cast iron columns, and rolled iron beams and trusses with roofs made of metal or slate, discarding as many wooden or other combustible construction materials as possible.
 Delahay, an Alexandria-based builder, presented a bid for $45,000, which was received and accepted on October 5, 1871.

 The Alexandria-Washington Lodge formally approved Cluss's design on April 2, 1872, and on April 29, 1872, Delahay and Cluss began the construction of the Masonic portion of the building.

 The new City Hall would be U-shaped around a central courtyard.
 Another local architect, Benjamin F. Price, provided a plan for replicating the original Latrobe steeple and its estimated cost of $8,000 was paid for by private donors, notably John B. Daingerfield.
 Price's design for the reconstructed Latrobe tower was approved by the City government on June 12, 1872.